fluxcd/website/content/en/legacy/flux/references/git-gpg.md

     gpg: Good signature from "Weaveworks Flux <support@weave.works>" [ultimate]
     ```

-!!!note
+{{% alert %}}
 Flux *does not* recursively scan a given directory but does
 understand symbolic links to files.

-!!!note
+{{% /alert %}}

+{{% alert %}}
 Flux will automatically add any imported key to the GnuPG
 trustdb.
 This is required as git will otherwise not trust signatures
 made with the imported keys.
+{{% /alert %}}

 ## Signature verification